Article

 Example

 In a blog post containing product links, a reader clicks through to the merchant’s site.
-The affiliate—the blog author—earns a click-based payment.
+The affiliate, in this case the blog author, earns a click-based payment.

 Cost Per Lead (CPL)

-Cost Per Lead (or cost per registration) rewards the affiliate for every visitor who signs up on the advertiser’s site, usually by completing a form.
+Cost Per Lead, also called cost per registration, rewards the affiliate for every visitor who signs up on the advertiser’s site, usually by completing a form.

 Example